 King of Tokyo brings out the competitive side of everyone I play with but what is the best King of Tokyo strategy?
-Some strategies lead to winning far more often than others.
+Some strategies lead to winning King of Tokyo far more often!

 How to win King of Tokyo?
 There are three main strategy options.
-Be aggressive, go for victory points or upgrade your monster with cards.
+Hit everyone, go for victory points or upgrade your monster with cards.
 The key to winning using any strategy is to choose which one you’re going to follow and stick to it.

 In this article, I cover each strategy option, look quickly at the probability of rolling the dice you want, and extra tactics to help you win.
 I don’t cover the rules here as I assume you know them!

 There are three main strategies to win King of Tokyo.

 Whichever strategy you choose, just make sure you stick with it!
 A mixed strategy can work because the game is very luck dependent, but it’s better to have a strategy, stick to it and make the dice do what you want.

 Play according to what the game theme suggests – hit the other monsters to be the monster in charge of Tokyo!

 This works best with a group of 2,3 or 5 players because the ratio of people hitting from within Tokyo to people hitting Tokyo is more favorable.
 In a 4 player game, it is particularly difficult.
 In a 6 player game, it is only effective if the other player in Tokyo is also playing aggressively.